GoogleCloudDataproc/spark-spanner-connector/README-template.md

 Dataproc [web interface]([url](https://cloud.google.com/dataproc/docs/concepts/accessing/cluster-web-interfaces)) can be used to debug especially to tune the performance.
 On the `YARN Application Timeline` page, it displays the execution timeline details for the executors and other functions.
 You can assign more workers if there are many tasks assigned to a same executor.

+### Root-partitionable Query

+When DataBoost is enabled, all queries that are fed into Cloud Spanner must be root-partionable.
+Please see [`Read data in parallel`](https://cloud.google.com/spanner/docs/reads#read_data_in_parallel) for more details.
+If you encounter an issue related to partitioning when using this connector, it is probably that the table being read from is not supported.

 ### PostgreSQL

 The connector supports the Spanner [PostgreSQL interface-enabled databases](https://cloud.google.com/spanner/docs/postgresql-interface#postgresql-components).